 Western China will experience a substantial influx of foreign investment as manufacturers gradually move inland away from the relatively developed and expensive east coast.
 Foreign goods and services are soon to follow, as Western China’s financial centres such as Chongqing and Chengdu experience increased demand for foreign brands.

-Foreign law firms and their clients are generally unaware of the massive amount of new regulations coming from Chongqing, Chengdu, and Sichuan Province that both encourage and regulate local economies.
-These regulations will play a crucial role in controlling how foreign companies enter these western markets, and can be roughly generalized into regulations that either promote local economy or institute environmental and societal protections.
+Foreign law firms and their clients are generally unaware of the massive amount of new regulations coming from Chongqing, Chengdu, and Sichuan Provinces that both encourage and regulate local economies.
+These regulations will play a crucial role in controlling how foreign companies enter these western markets.
+Roughly generalized into regulations that either promote the local economy or institute environmental and societal protections.

 Promotion of Local Economy

 Legal counsel for foreign companies should be especially cognizant of local regulations that either promote local companies, and subsequently discourage foreign companies, or encourage Chinese involvement.
 For example, Chongqing and Chengdu recently implemented their regulations for the recognition and protection of local famous trademarks (“本地著名商标”).
 Local famous trademark designations promote local companies and are often closely associated with local protectionism.

 Both of these western cities have also enacted regulations that promote investment from Chinese with experience abroad (in Chinese, this term is “海归”, not “海龟”, which is sometimes mistakenly used by foreigners, and means “sea turtle”!).
 The Measures of Chongqing Municipality on the Promotion of Development specifically provide that “local governments should focus their efforts on companies that are [ . . . ] established by Chinese citizens with experience abroad[.]”